-BITS DESCRIPTION TYPE DEFAULT 31-21 Reserved RO - 20 Must Be One (MBO).
-This bit must be set to "1" for normal device operation.
-R/W 0 16-19 TX FIFO Size (TX_FIF_SZ).
-Sets the size of the TX FIFOs in 1KB values to a maximum of 14KB.
-The TX Status FIFO consumes 512 bytes of the space allocated by TX_FIF_SIZ, and the TX data FIFO consumes the remaining space specified by TX_FIF_SZ.
-The minimum size of the TX FIFOs is 2KB (TX data and status combined).
-The TX data FIFO is used for both TX data and TX commands.
-5h The RX status and data FIFOs consume the remaining space, which is equal to 16KB - TX_FIF_SIZ.
-See Section 5.3.9.1, "Allowable settings for Configurable FIFO Memory Allocation," on page 77 for more information.
-15-3 Reserved RO - 2 32/16-bit Mode.
-When set, the LAN9116 is set for 32-bit operation.
-When clear, it is configured for 16-bit operation.
-This field is the value of the D32/nD16 strap.
-RO - 1 Soft Reset Time-out (SRST_TO) .
-If a software reset is attempted when the internal PHY is not in the operational state (RX_CLK and TX_CLK running), the reset will not complete and the soft reset operation will time-out and this bit will be set to a '1'.
+BITS DESCRIPTION TYPE DEFAULT 3 External PHY Detect (EXT_PHY_DET) .
+This bit reflects the latched value of the EXT_PHY_DET strap.
+The EXT_PHY_DET strap is used to indicate the presence of an external PHY.
+This strap is latched from the value of the external MDIO signal upon power-up or hard reset.
+If MDIO is pulled high a '1' will be seen in this bit.
+If MDIO is pulled low a '0' will be seen in this bit.
+The EXT_PHY_DET strap has no other effect on the internal logic.
+Its only function is to give the system designer a mechanism to indicate the presence of an external PHY to a software application.
+RO Dependant on EXT_PHY_D ET strap pin 2 External PHY Enable (EXT_PHY_EN) .
+When set to a '1', this bit enables the external MII port.
+When cleared, the internal PHY is enabled and the external MII port is disabled.
+RW 0 Notes: This signal does not control multiplexing of the SMI port or the TX_CLK or RX_CLK signals.
+There are restrictions on the use of this bit.
+Please refer to Section 3.11, "MII Interface - External MII Switching," on page 46 for details.
+1 Soft Reset Timeout (SRST_TO) .
+If a software reset is attempted when the internal PHY is not in the operational state (RX_CLK and TX_CLK running), the reset will not complete and the soft reset operation will timeout and this bit will be set to a '1'.
 The host processor must correct the problem and issue another soft reset.
-RO 0 0 Soft Reset (SRST).
+RO 0 0 Soft Reset (SRST) .
 Writing 1 generates a software initiated reset.
 This reset generates a full reset of the MAC CSR's.
 The SCSR's (system command and status registers) are reset except for any NASR bits.
 Soft reset also clears any TX or RX errors (TXE/RXE).
 This bit is self-clearing.
 SC 0 Notes: Do not attempt a soft reset unless the internal PHY is fully awake and operational.
-After a PHY reset, or when returning from a reduced power state, the PHY must be given adequate time to return to the operational state before a soft reset can be issued.
+After a PHY reset, or when returning from a reduced power state, the PHY must given adequate time to return to the operational state before a soft reset can be issued.
 The internal RX_CLK and TX_CLK signals must be running for a proper software reset.
-Please refer to Section 6.8, "Reset Timing," on page 123 for details on PHY reset timing.
-The LAN9116 must always be read at least once after power-up, reset, or upon return from a power-saving state or write operations will not function.
+Please refer to Section 6.8, "Reset Timing," on page 131 for details on PHY reset timing.
+The LAN9215 must always be read at least once after power-up, reset, or upon return from a power-saving state or write operations will not function.

-5.3.9.1 Allowable settings for Configurable FIFO Memory Allocation configuration (HW\CFG) register.
+5.3.9.1 Allowable settings for Configurable FIFO Memory Allocation

+TX and RX FIFO space is configurable through the CSR - HW\CFG register defined above.
+The user must select the FIFO allocation by setting the TX FIFO Size (TX\FIF\SZ) field in the hardware configuration (HW\CFG) register.
 The TX\FIF\SZ field selects the total allocation for the TX data path, including the TX Status FIFO size.
 The TX Status FIFO size is fixed at 512 Bytes (128 TX Status DWORDs).
 The TX Status FIFO length is subtracted from the total TX FIFO size with the remainder being the TX data FIFO Size.
 Note that TX data FIFO space includes both commands and payload data.